 Duration of award: 3 years

-Supported by EPSRC and Ford,a studentship up to £17,000 p.a. for 3 years plus fees* is available
+Supported by the EU, a studentship of up to £16,000 for three year plus UK/EU fees is available*

 How to apply

 Alternatively, for more information and an application form, please contact:

 School of Applied Sciences

 T: 44 (0)1234 754086